Carrefour Coaching Solutions Provide a Competitive Edge

 This realization led to the creation of Carrefour’s Coaching for Development (CFD) program, as part of its Université Carrefour.
 The goal of the program was to train managers in coaching skills so they could then apply those skills to their direct reports.

-Carrefour turned to CCL to be its training and development partner in the new program.
-Given our decades of experience and global prominence, CCL was a logical and highly credible choice.
+Carrefour turned to us to be its training and development partner in the new program.
+Given our decades of experience and global prominence, we were a logical and highly credible choice.
 Our reputation would help company leaders and managers accept coaching, even when it ran counter to their decades of individual management experience.